 RAM is a component that you don’t want to risk getting wrong.
 If you choose any model to install, you may have an unstable PC that could drive you up the wall.

 Firstly, ensure you look for RAM with the correct DDR version.
 After that, refine your comparison by looking at the specific RAM model in the motherboard’s compatibility list.

 If the RAM module you are considering has big heat spreaders, check that it won’t be a problem if you choose an air-type CPU cooler.

 The extra height might not work well with some CPU coolers and collide with the cooling fan on the CPU cooler or the heatsink.

 Graphics cards are one of the easiest parts to get matched in terms of compatibility.

 But there are things to consider from this.
 For example, do you want to lose performance from your new card by adding a bottleneck like this?

-If not, you might consider a motherboard upgrade to make full use of your shiny new graphics card.
+If not, you might consider a motherboard upgrade to use your shiny new graphics card fully.